ai-bearing/ai-bearing.github.io/index.markdown

 Hi.
 I'm Avinash.

 ## Who am I?
-I am an incoming mathematics PhD student to the University of Virginia.
+I am a mathematics PhD student to the University of Virginia.

+For Fall 2025, I am a discussion leader for a section of Calculus II (Math 1320), as well as the grader for Advanced Linear Algebra (Math 4651).

 ## [My CV](https://ai-bearing.github.io/CV/cv_2.pdf)